TGAC/COPO-documentation/user-guide/datafile.rst

 Introduction
 ==============

 Datafile is one of the main components of a COPO profile.
-Within the datafile page, the user will be able to upload, inspect, and describe datafiles.
+Within the datafile page, the user will be able to upload, inspect (view uploaded files), and describe datafiles (attribute metadata).

 .. image:: /images/datafile-page.jpg

 The screenshot shows the datafile page, with tabs to represent the key tasks mentioned (i.e., upload, inspect, and describe).
 Clicking a tab reveals the underlying view and controls to carry out actual work.

+.. _datafile-upload-label:

 ========
 Upload